Skip to content

 The development of diabetes and the progression to complications can be prevented, so clearly much more needs to be done.
 The development of appropriate strategies and programs - at national, state and regional levels - requires access to accurate, up-to-date information and resources.

-This web resource aims at increasing the access of people involved in addressing the development and impact of diabetes among Indigenous peoples to accurate, up-to-date information and resources.
+This web resource aims at increasing the access of people involved in addressing the development and impact of diabetes among Aboriginal and Torres Strait Islander people to accurate, up-to-date information and resources.

 In aiming to provide access to good quality information and resources for people involved in addressing diabetes among Aboriginal and Torres Strait Islander peoples, this web resource will include: reviews; guidelines; resources; programs, projects and lessons; policies and strategies; publications; and links.
 It will also include information about research activity, organisations, agencies and individuals working in the field, and news and events.